-The following image indicates the location of the memory modules and provides a visual representation of the removal procedure.
+The following image indicates the location of the memory modules in the XPS 17 9710 and provides a visual representation of the removal procedure.

-- 1. Lift the flap to access the memory module. - 2.
+- 1. Lift the Mylar to access the memory module. - 2.
 Use your fingertips to carefully spread apart the securing-clips on each end of the memory-module slot until the memory module pops up. - 3.
-Slide and remove the memory module from the memory-module slot. - NOTE: Repeat step 2 and step 3 to remove another memory from your computer.
+Slide and remove the memory module from the memory-module slot. - NOTE: Repeat step 1 to step 3 to remove any another memory module installed in your computer.

-Installing the memory modules
+Installing the memory module